Cinema of Kosovo

-Cinematography in Kosovo in the Albanian language began its activities after the foundation of Kosovafilm, which produced short films, documentaries, cartoons and later feature films.
-Since 2008, the central authority for cinematography in Kosovo is Kosova’s Cinematography Center (KCC) though there are numerous independent film companies active in Kosovo.
+The Cinematography in Kosovo in the Albanian language began its activities after the foundation of Kosovafilm, which produced short films, documentaries, cartoons and later feature films.
+Since 2008, the central authority for cinematography in Kosovo has been Kosovo Cinematography Center (KCC) though numerous independent film companies are active in Kosovo.
 Before Kosovafilm, there were no fully Kosovan films.

 History

 Early beginning

-Some of the earliest films shot on modern-day territory of Kosovo are Oduzimanje oružja od Arnauta and Dule-hanu na putu za Prizren, which were screened in Vračar in 1912.
+Some of the earliest films shot on the modern-day territory of Kosovo are Oduzimanje oružja od Arnauta and Dule-hanu na putu za Prizren, which were screened in Vračar in 1912.

 One of the notable Yugoslav films from the interwar period was Kroz naše Kosovo, shot in 1932.
 The movie was produced by the Yugoslav Ministry of Health in order to promote the importance of good hygienic habits.

 By 1937 on the territory of modern-day Kosovo (then within the Kingdom of Yugoslavia), there were seven operating cinemas.
-There was one per town, located in Prishtina, Prizren, Mitrovicë, Gjilan, Ferizaj, Gjakovë, and Pejë.
+There was one per town, located in Pristina, Prizren, Mitrovica, Gjilan, Ferizaj, Gjakova, and Peja.
 Cinematography in the former Yugoslavia after World War II was developed in accordance with the criteria of the League of Communists of Yugoslavia.
-Every republic in SFR Yugoslavia had centres of cinematography, so Kosovo not being a republic had access to these centres only through Belgrade to participate in documentary film production, artistic play and education framework for cinematography.
+Every republic in SFR Yugoslavia had centres of cinematography, so Kosovo not being a republic had access to these centres only through Belgrade to participate in documentary film production, artistic play and the education framework for cinematography.
 With the formation of the cultural centre began Albanian-language cinematography in Kosovo.
 The first artistic film was realised in 1955, Esalon doktora M. but the first movie in Albanian was Uka i Bjeshkeve te Nemura.
-The film's protagonist is Uka, an old Albanian man that lives in the mountains on the border of Yugoslavia (Kosovo) and Albania.
+The film's protagonist is Uka, an old Albanian man who lives in the mountains on the border of Yugoslavia (Kosovo) and Albania.
 As an honorable man, he must deal with his son who befriended Italian fascists during World War II.
 Era dhe lisi is the first completely Kosovan production movie.